kabiwabi/worldWiseAI/README.md

 ## 6.1 Methodological Limitations

-1. **Hofstede Framework**
+1. **Semantic Projection Accuracy**
+   - MAE of 1.337 on [-2, +2] scale indicates substantial deviation from ground truth
+   - Embedding similarity captures cultural signal but with noise
-   - Hofstede's model is Western-centric and may not capture all cultural nuances
+   - Single-scenario responses may not reflect aggregate cultural patterns
-   - 6 dimensions may oversimplify complex cultural values
-   - Country-level scores assume within-country homogeneity
-   - Limited to 5 cultures + baseline (many cultures not represented)

-2. **Semantic Projection Approach**
+2. **Hofstede Framework Constraints**
-   - Embeddings may not fully capture cultural reasoning
+   - Hofstede's dimensions may not fully capture cultural complexity
-   - Exemplar curation introduces researcher bias
-   - Cosine similarity assumes linear relationships
-   - [-2, +2] scale is not directly comparable to Hofstede's 0-100 scale
+   - Framework developed from Western organizational psychology
+   - May miss non-Western cultural concepts (e.g., face, Ubuntu)

+3. **Scenario Design**
+   - 30 scenarios provide good coverage but not exhaustive
+   - Some scenarios may be Western-centric in framing
+   - Limited to individual-level dilemmas (not institutional or policy contexts)

 ## 6.2 Technical Limitations

-1. **Model Selection**
-   - Only tested 4 frontier models (many other LLMs exist)
-   - All models are frontier-class (no smaller or older models tested)
+1. **Embedding Model Constraints**
+   - `all-MiniLM-L6-v2` trained on English text
+   - May not capture non-English cultural concepts
+   - Fixed 384-dimensional representation

+2. **Single-Run Evaluation**
-   - Single run per (model × culture × scenario) combination
+   - Each (model × culture × scenario) tested only once

-2. **Evaluation Metrics**
-   - Stereotype scoring is subjective (human-rated on exemplars)
-   - No inter-rater reliability for stereotype assessment

-3. **Sample Size**
-   - 720 total responses (reasonable but not massive)
-   - 30 scenarios per culture (could be expanded)
-   - Each scenario tests specific dimensions—not all dimensions per scenario

-## 6.3 Interpretation Limitations

-1. **Causality Claims**
-   - Cannot prove *why* models exhibit certain biases
-   - Training data composition is proprietary/unknown
-   - Cannot distinguish between data bias vs. architectural bias

-2. **Generalization**
-   - Results may not generalize to:
-     - Newer model versions
+   - Doesn't capture model temperature-induced variability
-     - Different prompt formats
-     - Real-world deployment contexts
-     - Non-English languages
-     - Within-culture variation (rural vs. urban, regions)
+   - No error bars on individual responses

 3. **Practical Application**
    - Framework measures alignment, not **appropriateness** for specific use cases